So you’ve decided to start a new business. You’ve come up with your logo and brand identity.

 Step 4: Look at their past clients and testimonials

-Every established web design agency will have previous (and if they’re doing their job correctly – current clients).
+Every established web design agency will have previous (and current clients if they’re doing their job correctly).
 If you want to know what to expect from a particular agency, look at the work they’ve done for those companies. (here’s what our clients have to say about us.

-This will help you learn what you can expect from that agency as well as gives you a list of their clients you could contact to find out more.
+This will help you learn what you can expect from that agency and give you a list of their clients you could contact to find out more.

-In doing this, you get to see examples of the agency’s previous work, as well as get the information you can use to contact their clients directly.
+In doing this, you get to see examples of the agency’s previous work and get the information you can use to contact their clients directly.

 While it’s important to see examples of an agency’s work, you should contact their clients to learn about their individual experiences with X-Y-Z Company.